Cognitive-behavioral therapy is particularly effective for anxiety disorders, depression, and other problems. Is it for you? Read on.

 Often, cognitive-behavioral therapy addresses negative and unhealthy thought patterns.
 Our thoughts contribute greatly to our mood, to our level of anxiety, and to other emotions.
 Your therapist may teach you different ways to think about situations that are problematic for you (see the example of Armando, below).

-CBT typically helps people address anxiety, relationship and emotional problems by teaching them skills.
+CBT typically helps people address anxiety, relationship, and emotional problems by teaching them skills.
 The more you can improve at the relevant skill, the better the results will be.
 For example, someone with relationship problems may work to improve the skill of tolerating feeling hurt.
 Someone with out-of-control worry may work on the skill of talking themselves through their anxiety.
 Someone with depression may try to improve their ability to do things before they’re feeling quite like doing them.
 Research shows that by improving skills like these, the problems mentioned above are likely to improve.

 Cognitive-behavioral therapy is often short term.
 Most standardized CBT treatments are 10-26 sessions long, which translates to several months of weekly treatment.
 The length of treatment is determined by factors including the problem being addressed, the severity of that problem, and whether you do the exercises given to you by your therapist.
 Typically the completion of these exercises is critical to having success in treatment.
-Think of it similarly to physical exercise; if you talk about doing exercise once a week, it’s not going to help that much.
+Think of it similarly to physical exercise; if you talk about exercising once a week, it’s not going to help that much.
 Doing the exercise, on the other hand, can bring all kinds of change!

 Armando suffered from depression for a few years before he sought help.
 He ended up seeing a CBT therapist who explained the interrelationships between his thinking, his mood, and his actions.
 In part, the plan they developed together was to try to help Armando see the extent to which his thinking was negative, unhelpful, or factually inaccurate.

 For example, whenever a friend said they couldn’t meet up with Armando, he would often think, “He never really liked me that much, so it’s no surprise he can’t hang out today.”
-Armando’s therapist helped him recognize that this was a pattern called “mind reading.”
+Armando’s therapist helped him recognize that this was a pattern called “mind-reading.”
 Mind reading is making assumptions, without evidence, about what someone else thinks.

-Through hard work and practice, Armando was able to limit the mind reading habit he’d developed, and his depression improved as a result.
+Through hard work and practice, Armando was able to limit the mind-reading habit he’d developed, and his depression improved as a result.
 Thanks to this and other changes Armando was able to make, he was able to reduce his depression to the point where he was able to enjoy his life again.

 Ashley suffered from a fear of spiders.
 Even a joke about a spider being nearby was enough to send her into another room in a frantic state.
 When Ashley sought the help of a therapist, he explained that they would be doing a kind of CBT called exposure therapy.